frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 ## Operator overview

-Time to give an overview of all the operators and their respective properties:
+Time to give an overview of all the multicasting operators and their respective properties:

 |                     | Multicasting 	                | Connectable                     | Reference counting*             | Replayable                      | Repeatable                      | Retryable                       |
 | ------------------- | :-----------------------------: | :------------------------------:| :-----------------------------: | :-----------------------------: |:------------------------------: |:------------------------------: |